How Can I Help? A Day in the Life of a Bodhisattva

 How Can I Help?

 In our adult lives there are hopefully, still people who can make an impression on us and shape the way we live.
 A very good college friend made a huge impact on me in both a good and bad way.
-First she pushed me to be proud of who I was and what I’d accomplished.
+First she pushed me to be proud of who I am and what I’d accomplished.
 Leaving home with a one-way bus ticket to college, no job and unknown prospects of where I was going to live as I put myself through school was worth hailing.
-But she also taught me that I should also never accept no for an answer, too speak out and try to be the exception to the rule.
-Well, being proud was good.
+But she also taught me that I should never accept no for an answer, speak out and try to be the exception to the rule.
+To be proud is good.
 Never accepting the answer no and speaking out were also good to prepare me for a profession as a journalist.
 But somewhere along the way the idea of being the exception to the rule might have gone a little way-ward as it probably made me give the impression that I was some how better or superior to everyone else.

 Gee, most often I didn’t even know how to answer.
 Help?
 What’s that?
 How could you possibly help me?
 I had been so self-reliant, so self-sufficient, so self-absorbed that I couldn’t even imagine receiving unsolicited aid.
 My way of thinking was it would be harder to explain what I needed than to just absorb the stress and do it myself.
 Their offers were constant and sincere so that I eventually started saying yes.

 What an amazing difference it has made asking those simple words.
 First, it’s kind.
 It lets someone know that you care.
 Secondly it removes the burden of trying to figure out if I should be doing something and what it should be.
 To look someone in the eyes and sincerely say those words feels good.
 If they say yes, it’s wonderful to support another human being.
 The gratitude is usually overwhelming and good will is created all around.